Guillaume Cousinot de Montreuil: Career

 due to his function as an advisor of the prince Louis, who would become Louis XI.
 Between 1444 and 1449, he was appointed as diplomat and sent in an embassy to England during a truce between the two countries.
 He was made knight during the siege of Rouen, and subsequently made Bailiff of the city from 1449 to 1461.

 In 1451, he was made ambassador to the Scottish Court, but became shipwrecked on English coasts, and was captured and kept captive for 3 years.
 He was ransomed by Charles VII by a ransom of 20,000 écus levied from a salt tax on Normandy.

 He became lord of Montreuil from 1456 until his death.
 On his seal, a lady holds in one hand a heater shield, and in the other a helm.

 In 1459, Cousinot de Montreuil represented the king at the Council of Mantua in Italy and became his ambassador in Rome.

 In 1461, Charles VII died, and his son, Louis XI, succeeded him.
 Louis XI put Guillaume Cousinot de Montreuil in jail, before changing his mind and making him his chamberlain.

 He is named concierge of the Conciergerie, and also made captain of Cabrières in Languedoc, following the Treaty of Bayonne.
 He obtained the titles of Lord of Lattes-lès-Montpellier, captain of Sauxes (Salses), near Perpignan and governor and bailiff of Montpellier.

 In 1464 he is cited as one of the king's advisors and knights.
-He stayed loyal to his king during the Ligue du Bien public in 1465, and for this, Louis XI rewarded him with an increase in his pension ranging from 600 to 3000 francs.
+He stayed loyal to his king during the War of the Public Weal in 1465, and for this, Louis XI rewarded him with an increase in his pension ranging from 600 to 3000 francs.